gotonode/compress/docs/PERFORMANCE.md

 Here are the benchmarking results using the [Calgary corpus](https://en.wikipedia.org/wiki/Calgary_corpus).

 The sizes are in bytes.
 Divide them by 1024 to get kilobytes (kB).
+Sizes indicated in bold are for cases where the compressed file came out bigger than the original file.

 | file | original | Huffman | LZW | winner |
 | :- | :- | :- | :- | :- |